infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 #### Push an existing user to the Hub ####

-To push an existing user, simply invoke _infinit-user_ with the `--push` mode.
+To push an existing user, simply invoke _infinit user_ with the `--push` mode.
 You can also specify an optional email address using `--email` but needless to say that this email address will *never* be shared with third parties and will solely be used for Infinit to communicate news of its file storage platform.

 **IMPORTANT**: Given the critical nature of the user identity, we strongly advise you to read the <a href="#log-in-on-another-device">Log in on another device</a> section in order to completely understand the ramifications of the options used when pushing your user.

 ```
-$> infinit-user --push --name alice --fullname "Alice"
+$> infinit user --push --name alice --fullname "Alice"
 Remotely saved user "alice".
 ```